ChaitanyaDhanorkar1/Unused_Medicine_Donation/README.md

 >Transferability:
     It refers to the ability of a system to be transferred from a particular operating environment to another.
 The site will work on any type of search engine and thus it is transferable.

+>Process,Model,Aproach Suitable for the Project
+        In our opinion , in case of our project (Unused medicine distribution system) waterfall model is more suitable .
+The reason being that  for our project we are  more or less very clear about the demands of the customers and the functional requirements.
+        The customer requirements are predictable in case of unused medicine distribution system and they may not change for sufficiently long time.
+Thus the requirements are very well understood and changes will be fairly limited to the design process.
+The plan driven nature of waterfall model helps coordinate the work . waterfall model can be used for our project due to its reliability ,strong project management capabilities , better documentation and component reusability .
+        However waterfall model has its own drawbacks .Freezing  requirements usually requires choosing hardware which might result in final software using hardware that has become  obsolete.
+So in such cases agile process becomes more preferred in which the planning is incremental and may even be according to user’s changing requirements.
+Also a good idea is to freeze a few features according to the highest priority  as in waterfall model and rest in agile process.
+        So on basis of above arguments we can conclude that  by and large waterfall model will be most preferred process model for our project .
+However for few features agile process model will be preferred as per changing scenario